hpfeeds/broker/README.md

 hpfeeds-broker is a simple python 3 asyncio implementation of a hpfeeds broker.

+WARNING: DO NOT USE THIS REPO.
+IT'S A WORK IN PROGRESS TO PULL THE BROKER OUT OF THE MAIN PYTHON PACKAGE AND **IS NOT** READY YET.

 ## Installation

 You can install it with with `pip`.